openbridge/openbridge.github.io/docs/pipeline.md

     "4567","December 11, 2015","20","180","A904F"
 ```

 The Openbridge platform will analyze this file and identify the 1st and 3rd records on this file as duplicate records because all field values are the same and exclude these records from the load process into the ad_performance table.
-The ad_performace table will now look like this...
+The ad_performance table will now look like this...

 |**adid**|**date**|**clicks**|**impressions**|**campaignid**|**ob_transaction_id**|**ob_modified_date**|
 |---|---|---|---|---|---|---|